angstrom-123/CPU-Raytracing/README.md

 Executable .jar file can be found in the target directory.

-**IMPORTANT : By default, renders are saved in the renders folder.
-For renders to be saved there you must be connected to the main project directory (not target) when running the .jar.**
+**Note: By default, renders will attempt to save in the renders folder.
+If the folder cannot be found then the output will be saved in the same directory that the .jar is run from.**

 ## Config
 **Samples:**